UniversalDependencies/docs/treebanks/qti_butr/index.md

 The Universal Dependencies analysis demonstrates three key syntactic patterns in Boğaziçi Turkish: preservation of Turkish syntactic structure with English lexical insertions, morphological adaptation of English verbs, and code-switching at specific syntactic boundaries.

+The treebank captures three main contact phenomena:

+* **Code-switching (CS):** Full English phrases or clauses embedded in Turkish discourse, both intrasentential and intersentential.
+* **Lexical adaptation (LA):** English words integrated with Turkish morphology, such as "drop-bylayacağım" ("I will drop by") or "overthinkledim" ("I overthought").
+* **Loan translation (LT):** Calques of English expressions using Turkish lexemes, such as "toplantı almak" (loan translation of "to get a meeting").

+Each sentence is annotated with the following comment-level metadata:

+* `# type` — Primary contact phenomenon (CS, LA, or LT)
+* `# text_en` — English translation
+* `# medium` — Communication medium (Written or Spoken), where known

+Token-level language identification is provided via `Lang=tr` / `Lang=en` in the MISC column.
+Morpheme-level code-switching boundaries are marked with `CSID=MIXED` and `CSPoint` features.

 This treebank provides a standardized resource for analyzing syntactic patterns in Turkish-English code-switching, facilitating further research in computational linguistics.
-While the initial release contains a modest number of representative sentences, the resource will hopefully be expanded in future releases.

 ## Acknowledgments